BookShark

 4 More Tips for Turning a Non-Reader into a Reader

 • Spend part of your day reading aloud together, regardless of your child’s age.
 Yes, read aloud time is still valuable for teens!
 There is something very powerful about spending time as a family reading a story.
-Just be careful to avoid these common read aloud mistakes.

 • If the act of reading is challenging for your child, turn to audio books.
 By listening to books, instead of reading them, they can still develop the passion for the stories without having to struggle.